mzjp2/inflate/README.md

 ```
   -c, --country TEXT  Country [either US/UK], default is UK
   -i, --inclusive     Include ending year, default no
+  -a, --average       Show average annualised inflation, default no
   --version           Show the version and exit.
   --help              Show this message and exit.
 ```